 The Board meets regularly and as warranted by particular circumstances or as deemed appropriate by the Board members.
 The Company Secretary is present at such meetings to record the proceedings.
 The Company's Constitution allows the Board meetings to be conducted by way of telephonic or video conference meetings.
 The Company's Constitution permits Board and Committee meetings by teleconferencing or videoconferencing.
-When a physical meeting is not advisable in observance of Government advisories on restricted gatherings and safe distancing on COVID-19, meetings are conducted by electronic means.
 The Board and Board Committees may also make decisions through circular resolutions.
 The Board ensures that Directors with other listed board representations give sufficient time and attention to the affairs of the Group.